-We recognize revenues from out of warranty service maintenance contracts ratably over the term of the contracts.
-For services not derived from specific maintenance contracts, we recognize service revenues as we perform the services.
+Revenues from out-of-warranty service maintenance contracts are recognized ratably over the term of such contracts.
+For services not derived from specific maintenance contracts, revenues are recognized as the services are performed.
 Deferred revenue for such services arises from payments received from customers for services not yet performed.
+On occasion, we receive advances from customers that are amortized against future customer payments pursuant to the underlying agreements.
+Such advances are classified in the consolidated balance sheets as either a current or long-term liability depending on when we estimate the corresponding amortization to occur.